stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 the database server scenario, where client jobs would need to start only if the database server is running.
-This can be achieved with [job dependencies][url_job_deps], but those dependencies have to be expressed using jobids, so having the server job's id changing at each re-submission will be difficult to handle.
+This can be achieved with [job dependencies][url_job_deps], but those dependencies have to be expressed using jobid numbers, so having the server job's id changing at each re-submission will be difficult to handle.

 To avoid this, the re-submission command (`sbatch $0`) can be replaced by a re-queuing command: